 Welcome to the Alameda Post !

 We’re excited that you’re reading this!
-We have big plans to bring a new source for news and information to Alameda, both in digital and printed form.
-We want to be your first choice for accurate and trustworthy news and information about everything to do with Alameda.
+We are working hard to be your first choice for accurate and trustworthy news and information about everything to do with Alameda.
 We have already started the website (you’re on it now).
-Over the coming months, we hope you will participate in and support our growth.
-As a nonprofit community news organization, we depend on your support and will strive to be a reflection of your wants and needs for information about all of Alameda.
+We also offer a weekly email newsletter, our weekly podcast, the Alameda PostCast, a city-wide community calendar of events, and ongoing history walking tours.
+As we grow, we hope you will participate in and support our publications and programming.
+We are a nonprofit community news organization, so we depend on your support and will strive to be a reflection of your wants and needs for information about all of Alameda.

 There are many communities, issues, events, and concerns that are not found in Alameda’s current news landscape.
 We want to cover all of Alameda — every age, ethnicity, culture, community organization, social concern, political issue, neighborhood, business, and resident — equally.
 Alameda’s diversity is one of our strengths, and we want to recognize all our local voices without judgment or bias.
 With the rise in citizen reporting, and the ease of content production facilitated by modern technology, we hope to encourage local residents to alert us to and contribute stories and content about important topics that the community might not otherwise learn about.